-Though medical science is still somewhat behind the eight ball when it comes to probiotics, researchers are learning more and more about the incredible power of these health supplements.
+Though medical science is still somewhat behind the eight ball when it comes to probiotics and similar natural products, researchers are learning more and more about the incredible power of these health supplements.

 In this article, we’ll take an in depth look at probiotics.
 If you have any questions at all about their benefits, use, or anything probiotic related, you’ve come to the right place.

 Probiotics are, in the most basic definition that suits our purposes here, good bacteria that are introduced to the body for their health benefits.

 These good bacteria can come from food or supplements.
 As you’ll soon learn, the name “probiotics” makes up a fairly broad category.